Madoshakalaka/gnome-folding-at-screenlock/README.md

 This is very convenient for those who have a habit of manually locking the screen when they are away (by hitting <kbd>super</kbd> + <kbd>l</kbd> for example).

-Also, by default GNOME should lock the screen after some time of inactivity, which makes `gnome-folding-at-screenlock` a good idle detector too.
+Also, by default GNOME should lock the screen after some time of inactivity (5 minutes by default), which makes `gnome-folding-at-screenlock` a good idle detector too.

 # Steps